The Fed is about to wind down its emergency economic stimulus, Jerome Powell hints – KION546

 Financial markets shrugged off Powell’s foreshadowing of a tapering.

-Wall Street was in the green, with all three major stock indexes adding to modest gains as he spoke.
+Wall Street was in the green, with all three major stock indexes adding to modest gains following Powell’s address.

 Investors remain somewhat on edge about the eventual tapering announcement: The last time the Fed rolled back its monthly purchases in 2013, the market fell into a so-called “taper tantrum”, characterized by a steep rise in bond yields in just a matter of months.